chrplr/PCBS-LexicalDecision/README.md

     python analyze_lexical_decision-times.py data/lexical-decision_01_202103282213.xpd

-This generates  the following graphics (with our data), showing the reactions times as a function of Category (Noun vs. Verb) and Lexcal Frequency (High or low)
+This generates  the following graphics (with our data), showing the reactions times as a function of Category (Noun vs. Verb) and Lexical Frequency (High or low)

 ![](figures/Figure_1.png)